yashagarwal0307/Comfsys-hackathon/README.md

 * **Data Handling:**

   * Detected class imbalance in the training data.
-  * Applied upsampling to the minority class to balance the distribution.
+  * Applied upsampling to the minority class after feature extraction to balance the distribution.

 * **Feature Extraction:**